 12. Immigration consequences

-Making an unlawful turn is not a deportable offense in Nevada.
+Making an unlawful turn is not a deportable offense.
 Still, immigration laws are in a constant state of flux.
 Therefore, any non-citizen facing traffic charges are encouraged to consult with an attorney.
-Learn more about the criminal defense of immigrants in Nevada.

 Remember that undocumented immigrants who get pulled over for a traffic violation are subject to removal even if they do not get convicted of the traffic charge.
 Illegal aliens are advised to consult with a Nevada immigration attorney to educate themselves about their options for obtaining legal residency in the U.S.